thosgood/this-weeks-finds/markdown/101-151/week144.md

 point of the associahedron corresponds to a particular n-ary operation: a way of composing n things.
 To make this precise one must use the theory of "operads".
-The theory of operads is really the royal road to understanding n-categories, coherence laws, and their relation to homotopy theory....
+The theory of operads is really the royal road to understanding $n$-categories, coherence laws, and their relation to homotopy theory....
 But here, alas, I must stop.

 ------------------------------------------------------------------------